A Decade Of Implications At Stake, Supreme Court Hears Census Citizenship Question

 The justices decided in February to take on a sped-up review of Furman's ruling after receiving an unusual request from the Trump administration to not wait for the 2nd U.S. Circuit Court of Appeals to review the administration's appeal.

 A week before the first courtroom trial was scheduled to begin in November in New York, the administration's attorneys asked the high court to delay the proceedings.
-The administration wanted the justices to first to rule on its separate appeal of Furman's order for Ross to sit for questioning under oath by the plaintiffs' attorneys.
-The Supreme Court ultimately denied that emergency request, with Justice Clarence Thomas, Justice Samuel Alito and Justice Neal Gorsuch dissenting from the majority vote.
+The administration wanted the justices to first rule on its separate appeal of Furman's order for Ross to sit for questioning under oath by the plaintiffs' attorneys.
+The Supreme Court ultimately denied that emergency request, with Justice Clarence Thomas, Justice Samuel Alito and Justice Neil Gorsuch dissenting from the majority vote.

 Ross' deposition has been temporarily blocked by the high court.
 All of the justices are still considering whether to allow it to proceed.